robertjshiller/screenpledge/master_document.md

 ### **2.1 The Entry Point: The "Auth Gate"**

 Before any onboarding funnel begins, the user journey is controlled by a central "Auth Gate."
 This gatekeeper is the first thing that loads and is responsible for directing the user to the correct starting screen based on their real-time status.
-It operates on a strict decision tree:
+It operates on a strict, resilient decision tree:

 1.  **Is the user authenticated in Supabase?**
-    *   **If YES:** Fetch their application **Profile**.
-Check the `has_completed_onboarding` flag.
+    *   **If YES:** Fetch their application **Profile** and check the granular onboarding flags in order:
-        *   If `true`, navigate to the **Dashboard**.
+        *   If `onboarding_completed_pledge_setup` is `true`, navigate to the **Dashboard**.
+        *   Else if `onboarding_completed_goal_setup` is `true`, navigate to the **PledgePage**.
+        *   Else if `onboarding_completed_survey` is `true`, navigate to the **GoalSettingPage**.
-        *   If `false`, navigate to the next required step in the **Post-Subscription Onboarding** (e.g., `UserSurveyPage`).
+        *   Else, navigate to the **UserSurveyPage**.
 2.  **If NO Supabase user, does the user have an active subscription with RevenueCat?**
     *   **If YES:** This is an "Anonymous Subscriber."
-They have paid but not created an account.
-Navigate directly to the **`AccountCreationPage`** to force them to link their purchase to a permanent account.
+Navigate directly to the **`AccountCreationPage`** to link their purchase to a permanent account.
 3.  **If NO Supabase user and NO active subscription:**
     *   This is a truly anonymous new user.
-Navigate to the **`GetStartedPage`** to begin the Pre-Subscription Onboarding flow.
+Navigate to the **`GetStartedPage`**.

 ### **2.2.
 The Onboarding Funnel**

-The user journey is split into two distinct phases, managed by two separate features.
+The user journey is split into two distinct phases.

 #### **2.2.1 Phase A: Pre-Subscription (`onboarding_pre` feature)**

 *Goal: Convert an anonymous visitor into a trialist.*

 -   **Get Started Page:** "Get Started" and "Log In" options.
--   **Permission Page:** Requests Screen Time access.
+-   **Permission Page:** Requests Screen Time access using a "fire and re-check" strategy.
--   **Data Reveal Sequence:** Multi-part, animated screen showing the user's screen time percentage and "Top 3 Time Sinks" with app icons.
+-   **Data Reveal Sequence:** A multi-step sequence revealing screen time impact.
--   **Solution Page:** A quick page explaining how money backed motivation is effective.
+-   **Solution Page:** Explains the core concept of money-backed motivation.
--   **How It Works Sequence:** 4-card carousel explaining the core loop: Pledge → Success → Accountability → Reward.
+-   **How It Works Sequence:** 3-card carousel of the core app loop (Pledge, Accountability, Rewards).
--   **Subscription Primer:** A page where we prime the user for their subscription.
+-   **Subscription Primer Page:** A text-based page priming the user for the subscription.
--   **Subscription Offer Page:** Pricing page where the user commits to the 7-day free trial via native IAP.
+-   **Subscription Offer Page:** The paywall for selecting a plan (e.g., monthly, annual).
--   **Free Trial Explained Page:** Explanation of free trial in 'Blinkist' style.
+-   **Free Trial Explained Page:** A final confirmation screen detailing the trial terms before purchase.

 #### **2.2.2 Phase B: Post-Subscription (`onboarding_post` feature)**

-*Goal: Get a new trialist fully configured.*
+*Goal: Get a new trialist fully configured in a resilient, atomic flow.*

--   **Account Creation Page:** Shown immediately after trial activation.
-User creates account (Email/OAuth) and links it to subscription.
+-   **Account Creation Page:** User creates their Supabase account via email/password or OAuth.
--   **User Survey Sequence:** Short survey (age, occupation, purpose, attribution).
--   **Goal Setting Page:** User defines their first daily goal (Total Time vs. Custom Group).
--   **Pledge Page:** Dedicated, persuasive screen for setting the Accountability Pledge.
+-   **Verify Email Page:** An OTP verification screen for email-based sign-ups.
--   **Notification Permission Dialog:** "Pre-permission" dialog shown after saving accountability.
+-   **Congratulations Page:** A celebratory screen after successful account verification.
+-   **User Survey Page:** User answers a multi-question survey.
+On submit, the answers are saved and the `onboarding_completed_survey` flag is set to `true` atomically via an RPC.
+-   **Goal Setting Page:** User configures their goal (type, time, apps).
+On "Save & Continue," the goal is saved as a **draft** to their profile (`onboarding_draft_goal`) and the `onboarding_completed_goal_setup` flag is set to `true` atomically via an RPC.
+-   **Pledge Page:** The final commit step.
+The user sets or skips the pledge.
+On continue, a single RPC creates the official goal from the draft, sets the pledge info, and sets the final `onboarding_completed_pledge_setup` flag to `true`.

 ### **2.3.
 The Core Application**

 #### **2.3.1 Dashboard (`dashboard` feature)**

--   **Dashboard Page:** One unified dashboard with a corresponding viewmodel that will provide different states for the dashboard.
+-   A unified dashboard displaying the user's active goal progress via a `ProgressRing` and a `WeeklyBarChart`.
+The view handles states for when a goal is active or not found.

 #### **2.3.2 Rewards Marketplace (`rewards` feature)**

--   **Unified, filterable marketplace**
--   **Pledge Tiers:** Progress bar for lifetime PP and progress to next tier (Bronze, Silver, etc.)
--   **Featured Section:** Carousel highlighting high-priority rewards.
--   **Main Grid:** All other rewards (gift cards, donations).
+-   (Future) A unified, filterable marketplace for redeeming Pledge Points.

 #### **2.3.3 Settings (`settings` feature)**

--   A sectioned list for managing Goal, Pledge, Subscription, Profile, and Communications, as detailed in the brainstormed mockup.
+-   (Future) A sectioned list for managing Goal, Pledge, Subscription, Profile, and Communications.

 ### **2.4.
 The Modal System (Success/Failure)**

-A mandatory, blocking modal appears on app launch to report the previous day's result.
+-   (Future) A mandatory modal on app launch reports the previous day's result.

--   **Success Modal:** Celebratory, shows PP earned and streak progress.
--   **Failure Modal:** Empathetic, confirms the pledge was charged, resets streak.

 ---